-Copy a User Binary to the Flash Device
+Copy a User Binary to the Flash Device (2 Terminals)

 To boot from a flash device, you need to copy the binary to the device.
-These instructions decribe how to use a command prompt or shell to flash the user binary file.
-You use two command prompts or shells:
+These instructions describe how to use two command prompts or terminals to flash the user binary file.